Mrntn161/Langki/docs/create_custom_note_types.md

 sidebar_position: 6
 ---

-# Create Custom Langki Note Types for open questions
+# Create Custom Langki Note Types

 Langki is simply an Anki template, so you can also clone it to create custom templates tailored to different types of exercises.